JEN-dotcom/sales-management-system/architecture/Application_Layer.md

   - Description: Retrieve details of a specific order.
   - Functionality: Fetches and returns detailed information about a specific order based on its unique identifier.

+- **GET /orders/{date}:**
+  - Description: Retrieve details of a specific order.
+  - Functionality: Fetches and returns detailed information about a specific order based on its range of dates.

 - **PUT /orders/{id}:**
   - Description: Update an existing order.
   - Functionality: Updates the attributes of an existing order based on its unique identifier and returns the updated order information.